mrawlingst/UnderSiege/README.md

 # Under Siege
 by Morris Slone, Thomas Bowling, Michael Rawlings

+## Develop Branch
+From now on, use develop branch for all changes.

 ## UnderSiege.bat
 Save a copy of this file in your W: drive.